liquibase/liquibase/.github/pull_request_template.md

 ## Actual Behavior
 A clear and concise description of what happens in the software **before** this pull request.
+- Include console output if relevant
+- Include log files if available.

 ## Expected/Desired Behavior
 A clear and concise description of what happens in the software **after** this pull request.